Pakistan repatriation mission from UAE concludes

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUBAI: Pakistan has concluded its repatriation mission from UAE for the stranded Pakistanis and has announced that around 60,000 citizens have been evacuated from the emirates.
+DUBAI: Pakistan has concluded its repatriation mission from the United Arab Emirates (UAE) for the stranded Pakistanis and has announced that around 60,000 citizens have been evacuated from the emirates.

-This was revealed by the Consul General of Pakistan to Dubai Ahmed Amjad Ali in the press conference.
+This was revealed by the Consul General of Pakistan to Dubai Ahmed Amjad Ali in the press conference held at diplomatic mission.

 He also informed that the regular flights of the national carrier would start from Sunday and people can book tickets via its website and dedicated travel agents.